chenyingshu/google_3dtile_collection/README.md

 2. Enter "Directory to store downloaded OpenStreetMap and terrain file" in Blosm addon preference.
 3. (Refer to [Basic Usage](https://github.com/vvoovv/blosm/wiki/Import-of-Google-3D-Cities#basic-usage))
 In project "Layout" tab, open "Blosm" menu UI on the right side panel of the Blender (or toggle by click ``N`` key).
-4. Click `Select`, and open web-based UI to select area by bounding box, I use no more than 0.3km x 0.3km area for quicker download.
+4. Click `Select`, and open web-based UI to select area by bounding box, I use 0.3km x 0.3km to 1.0km x 1.0km area for quicker download.
 5. Click `copy` from Web and `paste` on Blosm UI panel to paste longitudes and latitudes.
 6. Settings:
     - Import: `Google 3D Tiles`